Subsequent applications

 Further representations must be made to the Home Office in Liverpool or Glasgow.
 Where the claimant is over 18, this must be done in person unless there are exceptional circumstances such as disability or severe illness or the best interests of a child require an exception to be made.[8]
 There is no fixed limit to the number of further submissions that can be made.
 The response to further submissions is decided on the basis of written submissions and without an interview, but the submissions must be delivered in person at an appointment.

-Once they have an appointment (usually 3 to 10 days after it is arranged), applicants need to have the means to travel to lodge their further submissions.
+Once they have an appointment (usually 3 to 10 days after it is arranged by calling the booking line[9]), applicants need to have the means to travel to lodge their further submissions.
 This is problematic as the Home Office will not pay travel expenses, and most refused asylum seekers who have further submissions to make are destitute.
 Liverpool is more than a day’s round trip by cheapest transport methods (usually bus) from many parts of the UK.
-Although destitute applicants should be eligible for Section 4 support (see section on Reception Conditions: Criteria and Restrictions) as soon as they have alerted the Home Office to the existence of further submissions,[7] in practice, it is extremely difficult to access support while waiting for an appointment, and any support is unlikely to materialise before the appointment.
-It may also be difficult to access Section 4 support while waiting for a decision on whether those further submissions constitute a fresh claim.[8]
+Although destitute applicants should be eligible for Section 4 support (see section on Reception Conditions: Criteria and Restrictions) as soon as they have alerted the Home Office to the existence of further submissions,[10] in practice, it is extremely difficult to access support while waiting for an appointment, and any support is unlikely to materialise before the appointment.
+It may also be difficult to access Section 4 support while waiting for a decision on whether those further submissions constitute a fresh claim.[11]
 In effect, this means that people with further submissions may be left destitute.

 A person may not be removed before a decision is taken on any submissions they have outstanding.[12]
 Removal directions (the order to a carrier to take the person on a particular flight or crossing) may remain in place while further submissions are being considered, only to be cancelled if the claimant is successful or if the Home Office decides they need more time to decide.
 Further submissions may be allowed or refused at any time until the asylum seeker is actually removed.
 A last-minute refusal may leave no time for any further legal challenge, and there is no obligation for the Home Office to respond in time for the asylum seeker to take advice or challenge a refusal.